 BMW i8 Coupe range, MPG, CO2 & charging

-The i8 range consists solely of this Coupe and the Roadster, but due to some differences in their construction and therefore weight, this hardtop Coupe model is slightly more efficient.
-That means no matter what specification and options you choose, you don’t pay a penalty when it comes to fuel economy, CO2 emissions, range or recharging times.
+The i8 range consists solely of this Coupe and the Roadster, but due to some differences in their construction and therefore weight, the Coupe is slightly more efficient.
+That means no matter what specification and options you choose, you don’t pay a penalty when it comes to fuel economy, CO2 emissions, range or charging times.

 BMW i8 Coupe range, MPG & CO2

-We’ve already mentioned the BMW i8 is in a class of one, but compared with its hybrid rivals listed above, the German machine’s claimed fuel economy of 158.9mpg and CO2 emissions of just 42g/km are extremely impressive.
+We’ve already mentioned the i8 is in a class of one, but compared with its hybrid rivals listed above, the German machine’s claimed fuel economy of 123mpg and CO2 emissions of just 49g/km are extremely impressive.

 Of course, that’s on the proviso that you plug the car in and keep the battery topped up.
 Otherwise, you’re carrying around a heavy battery pack and an electric motor that’s not really supplying much thrust – with just the 1.5-litre petrol engine to supply power this saps efficiency.